 3.00

-Learn key terminology and research-based strategies to support learners in math domains: numbers, base ten operations, algebraic thinking, geometry, and measurement and data.
+Students learn key terminology and research-based strategies to support learners in math domains: numbers, base ten operations, algebraic thinking, geometry, and measurement and data.
 Current practice including manipulatives, problem solving and assessment will be covered within the framework of state and national standards.

 3.00

-EDU: PRACTICUM 1 (10522129)
+EDU: Practicum 1 (10522129)

 3.00